Bootloader unlocking: History

 In 2018, a developer from XDA Developers launched a service which allowed users to unlock the bootloader of some Nokia smartphone models.
 Similarly, another developer from XDA Developers launched a service to allow users to unlock the bootloaders of Samsung Galaxy S20 and Samsung Galaxy S21 Phones.

 Huawei announced plans to allow users to unlock the bootloader of the Mate 30 series, but later retracted that.
 Huawei has stopped providing bootloader unlock codes since 2018.
 A bootloader exploit named checkm30 has been developed for HiSilicon based Huawei phones.

 When the bootloader of the Samsung Galaxy Z Fold 3 was unlocked, the camera became less functional.
 This could be restored by re-locking the bootloader.
 This issue was later fixed by Samsung.
 For the Samsung Galaxy S22 series, unlocking the bootloader has no effect on the camera.

 Others

 Microsoft

-The WPInternals tool is able to unlock bootloaders of all Nokia Lumia phones running Windows Phone, but not phones like the Alcatel Idol 4 or HP Elite x3.
+The Windows Phone Internals tool is able to unlock bootloaders of all Nokia Lumia phones running Windows Phone, but not phones like the Alcatel Idol 4 or HP Elite x3.
 Version 1.0 was released in November 2015.
 In October 2018, the tool was released as open source software when the main developer René Lergner (also known as HeathCliff74) stepped down.

 The slab bootloader used by Windows RT could be unlocked using a vulnerability, but was silently patched by Microsoft in 2016.
 UEFI Secure Boot on x86 systems can generally be unlocked.